July 22, 2019 in Strategy by

 Is Your Website Selling Products?

-You’ve got a product, people, you want them to buy it.
-It will better their life if they have it, and so, they want it.
+Some websites sell things to accomplish your business objectives.
+You’ve got a product, and you want people to buy it.
+It will better their lives if they have it, and so they want it.

 Is Your Website Aiming for Sales Leads?